Quick Summary

 3. End with a clear call to action

 The last line of your About section should tell people what to do.
 Are you open to new opportunities?
 Looking for consulting clients?
-Happy to connect with people in your industry?
 Say it directly.
-Recruiters appreciate candidates who make it easy.

 ✦ Strong closing lines